 Using the Image Browser

-The image browser allows you to explore the images that you have captured.
+Use the image browser to explore the images that you have captured.
 Viewing metadata, zooming in on the image and histograms are available for you to review your images.

 The Metadata Database